Selling Data to an Agent with Endogenous Information: Introduction

 \subsection{Related Work}

-There is a large literature on selling information to agents with uncertainty over the states.
+There is a large literature on selling information to agents with uncertainty over states.
 Those papers can be classified into two categories according to the agents' private types.
-The first category is when the agents' private types represent their willingness to pay for different signal structures \citep[e.g.,][]{yang2020selling,smolin2020disclosure,liu2021optimal}.
-In this case, the private types of the agents are assumed to be independent from the realization of the state, and hence the private types do not affect the belief updating process for receiving the signals.
-The second category is when the agents' private types represent their private signals that are informative about the states \citep[e.g.,][]{admati1986monopolistic,admati1990direct,bergemann2018design,bergemann2021is}.
-In this case, agents have heterogeneous prior beliefs for the states, and they will update their posteriors accordingly upon receiving the signals from the seller.
+The first category is when the agents' private types represent their willingness to pay for different experiments \citep*[e.g.,][]{yang2020selling,smolin2020disclosure,liu2021optimal}.
+In this case, the private types of the agents are assumed to be independent of the realization of the state, and hence the private types do not affect the belief updating process for receiving the signals.
+The second category is when the agents' private types represent their private signals that are informative about the states \citep*[e.g.,][]{admati1986monopolistic,admati1990direct,bergemann2018design,bergemann2021is}.
+In this case, agents have heterogeneous prior beliefs about the states, and they will update their posteriors accordingly upon receiving the signals from the seller.
 Note that in both lines of work, the private types of the agents are given exogenously, and hence it is a pure adverse selection model.
-The distinct feature in our paper compared to those models is that we allow agents to acquire additional information endogenously.
-Moreover, agents have private preferences for different signal structures.
-Thus the main focus of our paper is the interaction between adverse selection and moral hazard, and we will provide characterizations of the optimal mechanisms in this setting.
+Our paper assumes that the private types of the agents represent their preferences for different experiments, which are assumed to be independent of the realization of the states.
+The distinct feature is that we allow agents to endogenously acquire costly signals that are informative about the unknown states.
+Thus, the main focus of our paper is the interaction between adverse selection and moral hazard, and we will provide characterizations of the optimal mechanisms in this setting.